Getting started with fastlane for iOS

 Ruby

 If you use macOS, system Ruby is not recommended.
-There is a variety of ways to install Ruby without having to modify your system environment.
+There are a variety of ways to install Ruby without having to modify your system environment.
 For macOS and Linux, rbenv is one of the most popular ways to manage your Ruby environment.

 $ ruby --version